 Travelling to our events

-- if you don’t live in Edinburgh consider the most sustainable way to travel here and back home.
+- If you don't live in Edinburgh consider the most sustainable way to travel here and back home.
 If air travel is your most suitable option, please consider your route carefully by booking direct flights where possible.
-Visit Skyscanner for more information on flights to and from Edinburgh which gives you the option to search for direct routes.

-- make use of public transport when possible (you can visit Lothian Buses, Edinburgh Trams, or First Edinburgh, Scotrail, Citilink among others);
+- Make use of public transport when possible (you can visit Lothian Buses, Edinburgh Trams, or First Edinburgh, Scotrail, Citylink among others);

-- if you have to travel in a vehicle, please consider car share schemes, such as LiftShare or Tripshare.
-You can also now hire Eco Cars from our event sponsor Arnold Clark Car and Van Rental.
+- If you have to travel in a vehicle, please consider car share schemes, such as LiftShare or Tripshare.

-- when travelling around the City, try cycling.
-You can plan your journey at Cyclestreets and find out about parking stands in Edinburgh by visiting http://www.edinburgh.gov.uk/info/20087/cycling_and_walking/1477/bike_security_parking_and_storage
+- When travelling around the City, try cycling.
+You can plan your journey at Cyclestreets and find out about parking stands in Edinburgh by visiting here.

 Staying in Edinburgh

-- when considering where to stay in Edinburgh, research which accommodation providers have committed to reducing their environmental impact through the Green Tourism Business Scheme;
+When considering where to stay in Edinburgh, you can find out which accommodation providers have committed to reducing their environmental impact through the Green Tourism Business Scheme here.

 - Reuse cups at the bars and food outlets as many times as you can

-If you have any other ideas on how to make Edinburgh’s Hogmanay greener, please feel free to share them using #blogmanay!
+- If you have any other ideas on how to make Edinburgh's Hogmanay greener, please feel free to share them using #edhogmanay!